-Beneficiaries of the grant are required to mention clearly the fact that they have received funding from the Union in any publication or in other materials, and during activities (conferences or seminars, etc.), for which the grant is used, using the following wording: "With support from the European Union".
-The logo of the EU, given at the following web address: http://europa.eu/abc/symbols/emblem/index_en.htm should also be visible.
+All grant beneficiaries are required to mention clearly the fact that they have received funding from the EU in any publication, in other materials, and during activities (conferences or seminars, etc.), for which the grant is used, using the following wording: "With financial support from the European Union".
+The logo of the EU, given at the following web address: http://europa.eu/abc/symbols/emblem/index\en.htm should also be visible.